johnno1962/opaqueify/README.md

 Greater use of Opaque types (in preparation for SE0335/Swift 6)

+Stop press: [It's been announced](https://forums.swift.org/t/progress-toward-the-swift-6-language-mode/68315) SE0335 will not be included in
+Swift 6 and the "elision" to existentials will not be removed for now so the urgency behind this project has rather abated.

+I've changed the source to introduce the `some` keyword mainly which should provide a minor speed improvement for some projects for which it may still be useful.
+It's probably still worth running processing over your Package to realise much of the performance motivation behind SE0335 and see how you go..

 This project creates an executable that can be used to prepare sources for Swift 6 where most references to protocols need to be prefixed with with `any` or `some`.
 This is been discussed